hoang-ho/DistributedP2PNetwork/doc/testVerify.md

 $ cd CompSci677-Lab1
 ```

 7. Start the test.
-For the instance which you use the PrivateIpAddress for peer $ID, you need to specify that ID again when running the jar file.
+For the instance which you use the PrivateIpAddress for peer $ID, you need to specify that $ID again when running the jar file.
 For example, I use "172.31.45.247" for peer 0, later in the instance with PrivateIpAddress "172.31.45.247", I ran:

 ```